Travis Jankowski Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The Tigers have a 4.46 team ERA that ranks 22nd across all MLB pitching staffs.

-- The Tigers' 4.36 team ERA ranks 19th among all MLB pitching staffs.
+- The Tigers will send Olson (1-2) out to make his fifth start of the season.
+He is 1-2 with a 4.74 ERA and 28 strikeouts in 24 2/3 innings pitched.

-- The Tigers will send Manning (1-1) to the mound to make his third start of the season.
+- In his last time out on Saturday, the right-hander went 5 1/3 innings against the Minnesota Twins, giving up one earned run while surrendering four hits.

-- His last time out came on Tuesday, April 11 against the Toronto Blue Jays, when the right-hander went six innings, surrendering four earned runs while giving up six hits.
+- In five games this season, the 23-year-old has put up an ERA of 4.74, with 10.2 strikeouts per nine innings.
+Opponents are batting .213 against him.

 © 2023 Data Skrive.
 All rights reserved.